-A: Abstentions and broker non-votes will be counted to determine whether there is a quorum present at the Annual Meeting, but will not be considered votes cast for voting purposes.
-Abstentions and broker non-votes will have no effect on any of the proposals to be presented at the Annual Meeting.
+A: Abstentions and broker non-votes will be counted to determine whether there is a quorum present at the Annual Meeting.
+With respect to each of the proposals presented in this Proxy Statement, abstentions and broker non-votes will not be considered votes cast for voting purposes and will have no effect on such proposals.
+The effect of abstentions and broker non-votes on each of the proposals presented in this Proxy Statement is as follows: